Samizo-AITL/ai-video-lab/README.md

 - Videos are short (typically **5–15 seconds**)
 - No equations, no numbers, and no critical symbols in motion
 - No readable text or data-bearing elements
-- AI video is used only for:
+- AI video may be used only for:
   - introductions
   - atmosphere setting
-  - conceptual or abstract background
+  - abstract or conceptual background

 If visual motion risks misinterpretation, the video must be discarded.